Edgeberry/Edgeberry-Device-Hub/alignment.md

 ## Device Registry

-The Device Registry is the authoritative inventory of all Edgeberry devices known to a Fleet Hub instance.
+The Device Registry is the authoritative inventory of all Edgeberry devices known to a Device Hub instance.
 It anchors identity, status, and metadata, and links provisioning, digital twin state, and historical events.

 Purpose: